NandiniMundra-8/PROJECT-JSON/README.md

 The project is about PROJECT MANAGEMENT.
-It consists Of an HTML page that inserts and updates PROJECT DETAILS in the JsonPowerDb database.
+It consists Of an HTML page that inserts and updates PROJECT DETAILS in the JsonPowerDb database named as "COLLEGE-DB" table named as "PROJECT-TABLE".

 # Benefits of using JsonPowerDB